This post may contain affiliate links. Please see my disclosure policy for more details.

 The 3-day Gold Coast itinerary below is a great starting point to plan your trip.
 I’ve written a guide to each area further down too, so you can find out what else there is to do there.
 Just click on each highlighted activity on the itinerary to zoom down to that section.

-Morning: Surfers Paradise River Cruise (approx. $22) then beach
+Morning: Surfers Paradise River Cruise then beach time;

 Day 2: Burleigh Heads